 What are Women Feeling Today?
 Surveys show that many women experience confusion and fear about their breast health, feelings that have been fueled by the ongoing debate about breast cancer screening and prevention.
 They show that increasing numbers of women who need breast cancer screening are not getting it and that women want to learn about breast cancer prevention.
 Sadly, they also show that the majority of women do not talk with their health care providers about it, and to make matters worse, many providers are not routinely offering the information to women of all ages.

 It’s Wrong!
 When women do not have breast cancer screening and their concerns are ignored, their care and even their lives are compromised.
-Be Good to Your Breasts was written to help solve this crisis in women’s healthcare by creating a paradigm shift in breast health that will lead to all women being given the quality of information they want, need, and deserve.
+The Breast Belly Connection was written to help solve this crisis in women’s healthcare by creating a paradigm shift in breast health that will lead to all women being given the quality of information they want, need, and deserve.